It’s natural to want to get outside as the weather warms up. And it's safe, too, as long as you protect your skin.

 While you should use sunscreen every day, it’s even more important during the summer, when the days are longer, the sun is stronger, and it’s easier to spend more time outdoors.
 When choosing sunscreen, read the label before you buy.
-Remember that no sunscreen protects you completely.

-US Food and Drug Administration regulations require the labels on sunscreens to follow certain guidelines:
+US Food and Drug Administration regulations require the labels on sunscreens to follow certain guidelines.

 The American Cancer Society medical and editorial content team